Sharpens 9 companies · First observed July 2025 · Updated July 2026 Explore in the graph

 Outlook — what to watch

-Watch whether the big general-model APIs (OpenAI, Anthropic) move tool use out of tokens into explicit per-action fees — if they do, this jumps from emerging to standard fast.
+Anthropic has already moved tool use out of tokens into explicit per-action fees (web search $10/1k, code execution per hour); watch whether OpenAI and Google follow — if they do, per-action becomes the default.
 The natural endpoint is pricing the completed task, which edges into outcome-based pricing.

 Bottom line